knightsUCF/SC/Outline.md

 16) Consistent with our sequencing data, the monocytes were the predominant myeloid populations at 1 dpi, and subsequently decreased at 7dpi, whereas Macrophage-A (ApoElo) and Macrophage-B (ApoEhi) were the most represented macrophage subtypes at 1 and 7dpi, respectively (Fig. 3e).

-<h3> Summary of Vascular heterogeneity analysis identifies tip cell dynamics </h3>
+<h3> Vascular heterogeneity analysis identifies tip cell dynamics </h3>

 1. To determine the heterogeneity of vascular cells, clustering analysis was performed only on the vascular clusters (endothelial cells, fibroblasts, and pericytes from Fig. 1) and visualized on a separate UMAP, which revealed endothelial cell subtypes on one side and perivascular mural cells on the other.